sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

   + Daniel Sutherland.
 [What are Numbers?
 Philosophy of Mathematics](https://youtu.be/xXD57a5BEO0)

-### Resources

-The following materials will be useful:

-* Introductory mixed resources: some selected papers to get an introduction to some of the most interesting and variegated issues in the philosophy of mathematics
+For more serious (and mixed) introductory resources here are some selected papers to get an introduction to some of the most interesting and variegated issues in the philosophy of mathematics:

    * [On Proof and Progress in Mathematics](https://arxiv.org/pdf/math/9404236.pdf)
    * Saunsers MacLane.
 Mathematics Form and Function
-   * Richard Tieszen.
-What is a proof?
    * Where does mathematics come from?
      + https://www.kavlifoundation.org/science-spotlights/brain-or-universe-%E2%80%93-where-does-math-come
      + Where Mathematics Comes From: How the Embodied Mind Brings Mathematics into Being